apuapaquola/rf/README.md

 - [ ] More tutorials.
 - [ ] More and better documentation.
 - [ ] Improvement of the manuscript
+- [ ] Support old versions of make

 ## Contributing